brainhackorg/brainhack_cloud/CONTRIBUTING.md

 #### node.js

-A quick version (for Mac and Linux) that will also allow to manage different version of node is to install node via the "node version manager".
+A quick version (for Mac and Linux) that will also allow managing of different versions of the node is to install the node via the "node version manager".

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash